Bapiggott/shuoying/CP-ABE_cs.md

 $ cat cindy_plain.txt
 ```
 ### Deliverable 2
-Please include a screenshot that demonstrates that Cindy can successfully decrypt and read  _cindy_plain.txt_.
+Please include a screenshot that demonstrates that Cindy can successfully decrypt and read  _cindy_plain.txt_.

 ### CP-ABE Problem Solving